What is IP?

 IP can be protected by law, including by Patent, Design and Trade Mark law.

-IP laws seek to strike a balance between allowing people to earn recognition and financial benefit for the creation of these ides, and, the wider public interest in benefiting from such innovations.
+IP laws seek to strike a balance between allowing people to earn recognition and financial benefit for the creation of these ideas, and, the wider public interest in benefiting from such innovations.

 Why should I protect my IP?